pchapin/clac/README.md

 ### Linux

 + Using Code::Blocks and the provided `clac.workspace` file.
 This build configuration is not tested regularly, and may need some adjustments before it will work.
+Also see the comments about Code::Blocks in the Windows subsection above.

 Developer Notes